metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_subnet_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) SubnetGroupSpec defines the desired state of SubnetGroup.
-Represents the output of one of the following operations:  * CreateSubnetGroup  * UpdateSubnetGroup  A subnet group is a collection of subnets (typically private) that you can designate for your clusters running in an Amazon Virtual Private Cloud (VPC) environment. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) SubnetGroupSpec defines the desired state of SubnetGroup.Represents the output of one of the following operations:   * CreateSubnetGroup   * UpdateSubnetGroupA subnet group is a collection of subnets (typically private) that you candesignate for your clusters running in an Amazon Virtual Private Cloud (VPC)environment. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only